dfelinto/blender-manual/modeling/objects/duplication.rst

 and then make linked duplicates three times for each of the remaining legs.
 If you later make a change to the mesh, all the legs will still match.
-Linked duplicates also apply to a set of drinking glasses, wheels on a car… anywhere there is repetition or symmetry.
+Linked duplicates also apply to a set of drinking glasses, wheels on a car... anywhere there is repetition or symmetry.

 Procedural Duplication